-Background together to get there
+Background to get there: designing together

 Because we believe that tomorrow the various approaches to design should follow a common path, we aim to stimulate collaborative practices to let innovation and unpredictability break free.
 We aim to get an outlook of the future, to get ideas we would have never had alone.
 To get somewhere new, all of us.
 To get there, achieving together.

 In partnership for the past two years within the framework of CÉSAAP, the four Parisian Schools of Art and Design, Boulle, Duperré, Estienne, and Ensaama have decided to share their expertise, to mutualised experiences and to host Cumulus 2018 conference.

 Cumulus Paris 2018 is part of a cross-cutting and interdisciplinary approach.
 It highlights both collective and collaborative practices.
 Its goal is to make otherness a positive force, to make design and the meeting of talents a compelling tool to act on what is real.
 By keeping the main concerns of our institutions, such as pedagogy, learning, transmission, the professional world and society, as the guiding theme, we wish to call on you to question this concept of ‘together/to get there’ through five main areas developed below.

 The aim is also to welcome people who work both as academics and as professionals, not excluding research and theory to give answers.